bjaros20/bjaros20/README.md

 - Economic History

 ## Current Research
-- Switching to Single Sales Factor Apportionment and State Corporate Income Tax Base Outcomes
+- The Impact of Single Sales Factor Apportionment on State Tax Revenues: Short- and Long-Run Effects
 - Taxation in the Colonial Chesapeake

 ## Teaching